 The crown is screwable (crown position 0).
-To loosen the crown, turn it counter-clockwise.
+To loosen the crown, turn it counterclockwise (crown position 1).
 The movement is wound by turning the crown clockwise.
 About 40 winds of the crown are generally enough to ensure reliable functionality.
 Under normal circumstances, simply wearing the watch every day should suffice to keep the self-winding mechanism wound.
 The power reserve allows you to take off your watch overnight without having to re-wind it.